 Calculate Substitution Pay

-Employees are paid at the step in the salary range of the higher-paying position that is closest to eight percent above their regular base salary.
-If the higher-paying position has only one salary step, that step will be the rate of substitution pay.
+Employees are paid at the salary range step of the higher-paying position that is closest to eight percent above their regular base salary.
+If the higher-paying position has only one salary step, that step is the rate of substitution pay.

-Regular base pay includes any salary protection the employee is receiving, and, if the employee is a BCGEU member or Schedule A employee, it also includes any temporary market adjustment they are receiving.
+Regular base pay includes any salary protection the employee receives.
+If the employee is a BCGEU member or Schedule A employee, it also includes any temporary market adjustment.